joyfullyx/portfolio/README.md

 ## Creating a Portfolio Webpage

-The goal of this assignment was to build a personal portfolio web application.
+The goal of this assignment was to build a personal portfolio web application with friendly UX and UI for the user.
 The contents included on the page are a header that contains a **navbar** styled with responsive CSS to direct the user to the appropriate section of the web page.

 Also included in the Work section are clickable images that direct the user to the corresponding page named in the image labels.
 Clicking on the images will open the appropriate web page in a new tab for better customer UI.